5025 was built by Vulcan Foundry in 1934 in Newton-le-Willows and is the oldest preserved black five.

 In December 2017 the frames were lowered back onto the bogie and driving wheels.
 This followed a complete rebuild of the front end, with replacement cylinder castings and new front bufferbeam and new sides to the smokebox saddle.

-The boiler is under overhaul by Riley & Son (E) Ltd at Heywood and in in June 2019 it was reported that hydraulic testing would take place shortly.
+The boiler was overhauled by Riley & Son (E) Ltd at Heywood and following testing in June 2019 it was returned to the Strathspey Railway the following month.

 |Home Base||Current Status||Owner|